spring-media/terraform-provider-awsmt/docs/data-sources/awsmt_playback_configuration.md

 }
 ```

-## Argument Reference
+## Arguments Reference

 * `name` - (Required, string). <br/>The name of the desired playback configuration.

 ## Attributes Reference

 This data source returns as attributes the name you previously specified and a `configuration` property,
-which is a list of objects with the following properties:
+which is a structure with the following properties:

 - `ad_decision_server_url` - (string) <br/> The URL for the ad decision server (ADS).
 This includes the specification
    of static parameters and placeholders for dynamic parameters.
 AWS Elemental